By Deanne Jade, National Centre For Eating Disorders. Acknowledgement: The British Medical Association, Eating Disorders Body Image and The Media

 It is hard to evaluate the relationship between the media and eating disorder without considering the multifaceted impact of media messages on body size, on food consumption, on the desirability of certain foods and their consequent consumption, and other matters relating to personal identity and status.

 The media can have many influences in relation to food and eating including:

 - It confers hidden meanings on food – nostalgia, sexiness, being a good housewife and mother, rewarding oneself, having uninhibited fun etc, and creates unnatural drives for food.

 - The media can persuade us that wrong eating habits are right and natural.
-I cite the case of a MacDonald’s advertisement recently in which a young boy persuades both his parents to take him for a burger and chips rather than a healthy outing at the zoo.
+A Macdonald’s ad. widely slated, featured a young boy who persuades both his parents to take him for a burger and chips rather than a healthy outing at the zoo.